-Think about companies like Nike and Proctor & Gamble, which relies purely on the marketing process to persuade people to buy their products.
+Think about companies like Proctor & Gamble, which relies purely on the marketing process to persuade people to buy their products.
 When was the last time you walked into a store to buy a Proctor & Gamble product and a P&G salesperson tried to close you on buying Crest, Tide or any other P&G product?
-P&G relies on the impact of their marketing and advertising to create a buyer who walks into the store and they see a large number of toothpaste options on the shelve they are predisposed to selecting Crest or Tide, over all the other options, even options that are much cheaper.
+P&G relies on the impact of their marketing and advertising to create a buyer who walks into the store predisposed to buying Crest or Tide.

-On the other end of the spectrum is a pure sales approach.
 Classic sales methods were designed to work without any marketing support.
-From the early-1930s to the late-1970s, there were countless direct sales people who sold aluminum siding, cookware, encyclopedias, vacuums and a myriad of other goods, simply by knocking on doors and then using sales techniques to make the sale.
+From the early-1930s to the late-1970s, there were countless direct sales people who sold aluminum siding, cookware, encyclopedias, vacuums and a myriad of other goods, simply by knocking on doors and then closing.

 Supporting Your Sales Function

 By the early ’80s, two-income households were the norm and people became less tolerant of door-to-door sales, and most pure direct sales companies disappeared.
-The companies that survived were the ones that found a way to give their salespeople marketing support – companies like Avon, Tupperware, Amway, Herbalife, and others.
+The companies that survived were the ones that found a way to give their sales people marketing support – companies like Avon, Tupperware, Amway, Herbalife and others.
 These companies’ marketing activities created demand for the products that their salespeople sold, making the salespeople more productive.
-They also moved from door-to-door selling to home parties, group meetings, seminar selling, online webinars, and other methods that combined marketing with selling.
+They also moved from door-to-door selling to home parties, group meetings, seminar selling and other methods that combined marketing with selling.

 A Better Approach to Building a Business

 In marketing, I found what I believed was a better, more professional method for succeeding in real estate.
-The secret to marketing is strategic thinking, planning, and execution.
+The secret to marketing is strategic thinking, planning and execution.
 You have to pick a target market that you have a passion for.
 Develop a point of differentiation and marketing message that makes it easy for prospects to remember you so that you can drive your personal brand into their consciousness.
-This includes a differentiating slogan, logo and marketing story that becomes the backbone of all your marketing actions and is featured on your website, in social media, your prospecting brochure, and advertising of all kinds.
-Your compelling marketing story must predispose them to calling you when they have a need to buy or sell a home.
+This predisposes them to calling you when they have a need to buy or sell a home.